lcmpbll/Partner-s-Pizza-Parlor/README.md

 Test:"It should create a Pizza object with the properties size and price.
 Code: let pizza = new Pizza ("small", 16.99);
 Expected Output: pizza {size: 'small', price: 16.99}

+# Describe: pizzaCost();

+Test: "It should return a price for the pizza at 16.99."
+Code: pizza.pizzaCost();
+Expected Output: 16.99

+Test:
+Code:
+Expected Output:

 Test:
 Code: